In today’s article, I will share with you the best desserts for fatty liver – and sweet snacks to satisfy that sweet tooth that (still) needs feeding.

-Probably one of the biggest challenges for those diagnosed with a fatty liver is finding something for their sweet tooth.
-Since sugar and high carbs are totally out of the question and sweets are… well… sweet, it looks like we have to give up cakes and candy and desserts completely.
+Since foods with lots of sugar and high in carbs are totally out of the question and desserts are… well… sweet, it looks like we have to give up cakes and candy and alike completely, right?

 Chocolate Fudge Pie